ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 New Major Version (Version 10.0.0 is a internal beta)<br>
 Add new Function "gmcmap.com" - Download the current Radioactivity Values ​​at the selected Location.<br>
 [The Necessary Parameters can be set in the "Captive Portal" (see above)] <br>
-Display of the current WiFi Signal strength for better Location selection of the Clock <br>
+Display of the current WiFi Signal strength for better Location selection of the Clock (On the Matrix Display [Alert] and on the Web Interface)<br>
 (automatic deactivation of Online Functions in case of very poor WiFi Signal strength) <br>
 The maximum of 3 Owners of the Clock can now be changed at any Time in the "Captive Portal".<br>
 Optimization of the source Code <br>